serhioms/FastFlow/README.md

 There is no joins in fast flow but forks only.
 There is no conditional transitions but unconditional only.

 ## What is special?
 It is multi-threaded and very fast!
 Almost same fast as [LMax Disruptor](https://martinfowler.com/articles/lmax.html) because of non blocking thread synchronization.
-It makes it twice faster then original blocking algorithm presented by [Federico Peralta high-order runnables](https://github.com/boundsofjava/boj-newsletter-001/blob/master/src/main/java/com/boundsofjava/newsletter/higherorderrunnable/HigherOrderRunnable.java) in his great article ["The bounds of java"](http://boundsofjava.com/newsletter/001-higher-order-runnables).
+Actually internal aka [Runnable](https://github.com/boundsofjava/boj-newsletter-001/blob/master/src/main/java/com/boundsofjava/newsletter/higherorderrunnable/HigherOrderRunnable.java) engine of Fast Flow project was inspired by great article of Federico Peralta ["The bounds of java"](http://boundsofjava.com/newsletter/001-higher-order-runnables).

 Since [LMax Disruptor](https://github.com/LMAX-Exchange/disruptor) get announced by [LMax](https://www.lmax.com/) multi-threaded programming become a downtrend way of doing high performance programming.
 Lets get it back!
 We are leaving in the world of multi-core CPU!
 By the way nothing can stop you from using thread pool executor with one thread only...